 He said that like he was famous or something.
 Wait, did I actually go to school with him or do I just recognize him from TV?
 Freakin’ Calabasas!

 “No, we went to school together, didn’t we?
 Beloit College?”

 “Wait, yes.
 Yes, I know you.
 You used to live in… What was that dorm closest to the gym?
-It was our senior year,” he asked excitedly.
+It was our senior year,” he said excitedly.

 “Haven.
 Yeah, it was Haven.
 It was our senior year.
 You got it,” I said feeling a glimmer of hope remembering a time when my life was so full of possibilities.